 Starfish cacti (Stapelia grandiflora) are also more morbidly called the carrion flower.
-These stinky, but spectacular, plants come from a family of carnivorous insect attracting flora that range in size from a couple of inches high to plants that bear 12 inch wide flowers.
+These stinky, but spectacular, plants share similar traits to those from the carnivorous family in that they possess insect attracting flora (but are not carnivorous), which range in size from a couple of inches (5 cm.) high to plants that bear 12-inch (30 cm.) wide flowers.
 This plant species is native to South Africa, so growing starfish flowers usually requires warm, humid temperatures or a specialized greenhouse environment.

 Starfish Flower Cactus